ruta-is-coding/languages/README.md

 **English**

-Website description: create a platform for language exchange meetings in _Europe_ using Laravel framework and React library.
-Styling is done using Tailwind CSS.
+Website description: create a platform for language exchange meetings in _Europe_ using the Laravel framework and React library.
+Website stylized using Tailwind CSS.

 ### Public domain

 1. Anyone can register;
 2. In the Meetups section, you can see all language meetings.
 When you click on them, you can see more detailed information (meeting name, description, languages, organizer, country, city, date and time);
-3. Meetings can be sorted by country;
+3. The user can sort meetings by country;
-4. Meetings can also be sorted by language.
+4. The user can also sort meetings by language.

 ### User area

 1. A registered user can create meetings;
-2. The user can edit and delete the meetings that he created;
+2. The user can edit and delete his own meetings;
-3. The user can upload his profile picture, write his name and a date of birth.
+3. The user can upload his profile photo and write his name and date of birth.